hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 - `endpoint` is the URL (including port) pointing to the API access of your node (e.g., `http://123.456.7.89:3002`).
 - `api_token` is the API access token of your node.
-- `internal_connection_port` is the static UDP port of your hoprd node on which Gnosis VPN will establish a connection.
+- `internal_connection_port` is the static UDP port of your hoprd node on which GnosisVPN will establish a connection.

 If you like a more extensively documented configuration file try using [documented config](./documented-config.toml).

-### 8. Configure Gnosis VPN service configuration - exit location [Linux]
+### 8. Configure GnosisVPN client - exit location [Linux]

 Visit [GnosisVPN servers](https://gnosisvpn.com/servers) and choose an exit location.
 Copy the exit node peer id into your `config.toml` or update parameters manually: